 Lighting Requirements: Low to moderate

-The Red Wendtii, a variation of the Cryptocoryne family, is prized for its vibrant reddish-brown leaves.
-Adaptable to various water conditions, it showcases intense coloration when provided with moderate lighting and nutrient-rich substrate.
-This plant is versatile, suitable for midground or background placement, and adds depth and color contrast to aquascapes.
+The Red Wendtii is prized for its vibrant reddish-brown leaves.
+Adaptable to various water conditions, it shows its best color under moderate light and nutrient-rich substrate.
+Perfect for midground or background, it adds depth and contrast to your aquascape.